 - Consider first and last impressions.
-It’s long been recognized that these are the things that will be remembered most.
 Can you challenge your team to deliver an amazing first and last impression?

-- Make your members feel special We are drawn to people who are interested in us and make us feel important.
+- Make your members feel special.
 Can you leverage that to create life-long members?
 Encourage your team to think of ways to exceed expectations, and you’ll create an army of loyal members.

-- Practice active listening When listening to your members, try to determine what it is that they are really saying.
+- Practice active listening.
 Remember that sometimes the real issue won’t be clear.
 Train your team to clarify, paraphrase, summarize.
 Reward them for saying “What I’m hearing you say is…”